bianchidotdev/sample-scalable-app/readme.md

 All of this is fairly fragile currently and would benefit from a more robust CD solution.

-### Optimizations for another time
+### Optimizations for another time (in rough order of importance)
 1. HTTPS
+1. Separate repos for Networking (VPC/subnet/NAT), EKS Cluster, and application
 1. Dynamic image tagging - There are rollback challenges when you use a static image tag for deployment
-1. Separate repos for Networking (VPC/subnet/NAT), EKS Cluster, and application
 1. ALB in front of EKS cluster (either through)
 1. Log forwarding to some log aggregator/indexer
 1. Ideally in production, we would have access to resources like Prometheus, Grafana, K8s dashboard through an internal ingress controller accessible only via VPN
 1. Additional observability of networking into applications, providing metrics such as response time, and tracing of each request (solvable using Envoy Sidecars)
+1. Argo CD (or other) for more k8s-native application of manifests
 1. Some namespacing of applications to map to domains/teams
-1. Argo CD (or other) for more k8s-native application of manifests
+1. Make the image smaller - likely needs alpine plus multi-stage build
 1. Terraform environments with tfvar files for overrides (potentially used for multi-region as well)
-1. Make the image smaller - likely needs alpine plus multi-stage build

 ## Deploying